neby10/PythonPractice/python_fun/battleoftheknights/README.md

 Attack deals random damage to opponent.
 Defend prevents the attack.
 Rest gains health points.

+You may not perform the same action more than twice in a row.

 Choose 'a', 'd', or 'r':
 * 'a' => ATTACK
 * 'd' => DEFEND
 * 'r' => REST

+Modes:
+* One Player = 'one'
+* Two Player = 'two'

 #### Constraints:
 * Game does not allow greater than 100 health points for a player.